Beckenham and

 The software is the Model Railway Computer Control Centre (MRCCC) software which I have written myself and made available as freeware.
 Additional Client PCs can connect to allow multiple operators to control or view the layout.

-The layout is interfaced to the PC using the Remote Panel Control (RPC) System designed and made available through the Model Electronic Railway Group (MERG).
+The layout is interfaced to the PC using the Remote Panel Control (RPC) System designed and made available through the Model Electronic Railway Group (MERG)

 System Diagram